Trump sues to keep White House records secret, claiming executive privilege - KESQ

 Former President Donald Trump filed a lawsuit Monday in DC District Court against the House select committee investigating the January 6 insurrection and the National Archives in an effort to keep records from his presidency secret by claiming executive privilege.

-The lawsuit from Trump is an attempt to block the work of the House committee as it attempts to investigate his actions before and during the siege of the Capitol.
-The court action also marks his latest effort in a long and thorny several years of fighting requests from the Democratic-controlled US House.
+The lawsuit from Trump is an attempt to block the work of the House committee as it investigates his actions before and during the siege of the Capitol.
+The court action also marks his latest effort in a long and thorny fight against subpoenas from the Democratic-controlled US House.

 The Biden administration has declined to assert executive privilege over a first tranche of Trump-era records, and Trump is currently opposed to the release of about 40 documents.

-The lawsuit alleges that the House’s request for the documents “are unprecedented in their breadth and scope and are untethered from any legitimate legislative purpose.”
+The lawsuit alleges that the House’s requests for documents from the executive branch “are unprecedented in their breadth and scope and are untethered from any legitimate legislative purpose.”

-Trump’s team also calls President Joe Biden’s refusal to protect the documents “a political ploy to accommodate his partisan allies.”
+The Trump lawsuit claims that President Joe Biden’s refusal to protect some of the documents was “a political ploy to accommodate his partisan allies.”
+A spokesperson for Trump leaned into this argument in a statement announcing the lawsuit that accused Democrats of trying to change the political narrative with their January 6 probe.

+“Polling shows Biden’s approval cratering and 2022 slipping out of Democrats’ grasp — no wonder the Democrats and the media want to distract America from: The surrender in Afghanistan, skyrocketing inflation, a border crisis, crippling COVID mandates, and a stalled legislative agenda,” said Taylor Budowich, a spokesperson for Trump and his political organization.

+The White House stood by its decision not to assert privilege over documents sought by the committee, alleging in a statement Monday that Trump “abused the office of the presidency and attempted to subvert a peaceful transfer of power.”

 It also claims that the Presidential Records Act is unconstitutional if it is “read so broadly as to allow an incumbent President unfettered discretion to waive the previous President’s executive privilege, mere months following an administration change.”

-The National Archives is slated to turn over the requested documents to Congress by early next month.
+The National Archives is slated to turn over the requested documents to Congress by early next month — putting Trump’s court pursuit on a short timeline if he wants to block the release of the information to the House.

 The-CNN-Wire

-Note: This story has been updated with additional reporting Monday.